Bianchi-I cosmology with scale dependent $G$ and $\Lambda$ in asymptotically safe gravity: Introduction

-In this work, we incorporate quantum effects into the Einstein equations by replacing the classical Newton coupling and cosmological term with their scale-dependent counterparts as prescribed by FRG.
+Quantum corrections can be incorporated into cosmology at different levels, either directly at the level of the field equations or through modifications to the gravitational action~\cite{Platania_2020}.
+In recent years, several studies have proposed scale-dependent formulations of the gravitational action that preserve diffeomorphism invariance at every scale $k$.
+Among these approaches is the Brans–Dicke Lagrangian approach~\cite{Reuter:2003ca}.
+However, the resulting scale-dependent field equations impose strong constraints on possible cutoff identifications, since both $G$ and $\Lambda$ generally carry energy and momentum.
+In this work, we incorporate quantum effects into the Einstein equations by replacing the classical Newton coupling and cosmological constant with their scale-dependent counterparts, as prescribed by the FRG framework.

 An essential step in this procedure is the identification of the RG scale with a physical quantity of the system.
 As discussed in our earlier work~\cite{Chen:2024ebb}, the Hubble parameter serves as a suitable choice for the case $\Lambda_0 = 0$, but fails for $\Lambda_0 \neq 0$.
-Accordingly, we have adopted the ``improved'' classical Hubble parameter, expressed in terms of the quantum-corrected scale factor, in the $\Lambda_0 = 0$ case, while a different treatment is required when $\Lambda_0 > 0$.
+Accordingly, we have adopted the ``improved'' classical Hubble parameter, expressed in terms of the quantum-improved scale factor, in the $\Lambda_0 = 0$ case, while a different treatment is required when $\Lambda_0 > 0$.
 Another ingredient is the modified continuity equation, derived by imposing covariant conservation of the full left-hand side of the improved Einstein equations, distinct from the ordinary continuity equation where the energy-momentum tensor of the fluid is conserved separately~\cite{Bonanno:2001xi, Bonanno:2001hi, Mandal:2019xlg}.
 This improved approach is now widely employed in quantum cosmology~\cite{Chen:2024ebb, Bonanno:2007wg, Reuter:2003ca, Reuter:2004nv, Hindmarsh:2011hx, Mandal:2020umo}.